slchavesr/slchavesr.github.io/editions/winter2020.md

 Some familiarity with differential geometry will be assumed.
 </p>

-<h2 style="color:darkviolet"> Alejandro Santacruz, The compensated compactness method applied to a system of balance laws <br/> (Friday Mar 13, 2020) </h2>
+<h2 style="color:darkviolet"> Alejandro Santacruz, The compensated compactness method applied to a system of balance laws <br/> (Friday Mar 13, 2020) (Cancelled or posponed to next season) </h2>
 <p style='text-align: justify;'>
 Systems of balance laws are composed by partial differential equations in the form